At A Glance

-- Over half America's forests are privately owned and at risk of being sold.
+- More than half of America's forests are privately owned and at risk of being sold.

 America’s forests are at risk.
 Investment groups, companies and individuals privately own more than half our forestland, and it’s being carved up into smaller and more haphazard parcels all the time.
 Over the next 20 years, according to the U.S. Forest Service, as many as 26 million acres of America’s forests will go up for sale.

 When forests shrink or disappear, we lose the major benefits they provide—benefits you might not even realize.

 In addition to being home to wildlife, birds and plants, forests help provide clean drinking water by absorbing and filtering rain and snow into nearby streams.
 Forests improve our climate, by absorbing pollutants that contribute to climate change.
 As forests become fragmented, their ability to filter our water and air is compromised and there is less space for wildlife to live and migrate.